-- 1973 – Our first care facility, Tillicum Lodge, opens as a personal care home, operated the Glendale Lodge Society.
+- 1973 – Our first Care Home, Tillicum Lodge, opens as a personal Care Home, operated by the Glendale Lodge Society.

 - 1974 – Veterans Affairs Canada and the BC Ministry of Health go into partnership to provide health services to veterans in residential care.
 The Veterans Memorial Pavilion is transferred to the Provincial Government, forming the basis of the Priority Access Beds program.